Kioubit/FlapAlerted/README.md

 To disable this module, add the following tag to the `MODULES` variable in the Makefile: `disable_mod_webhook`

+#### mod_collector (Enabled by default)

+Connects to a FlapAlerted collector via TCP and allows it to retrieve event information.

+Configuration:
+- `-collectorInstanceName`: Instance name to send to the collector
+- `-collectorEndpoint`: TCP endpoint of the collector

+To disable this module, add the following tag to the `MODULES` variable in the Makefile: `disable_mod_collector`

 #### mod_roaFilter (Disabled by default)
 Filters a ROA file in JSON format to remove flapping prefixes.
 The filtered prefixes are to be re-added by the external program updating the ROA file at regular intervals.